-Kozho-Kelen valley is a little-known but an astonishing landscape in Southern Kyrgyzstan with magnificent orange rocks, large extremely steep mountains, a very beautiful waterfall and a cave with a pond inside it.
-Kozho-Kelen is situated 95 km southwest from Osh, at the foot of the Alai Range.
+Kozho-Kelen (sometimes Kosho Kelen) valley is a little known but an astonishing landscape in Southern Kyrgyzstan with magnificent orange rocks, large extremely steep mountains, a very beautiful waterfall and a cave with a pond inside it.
+Kozho Kelen is situated 95 km southwest from Osh, at the foot of the Alai Range.

-Kozho-Kelen village is settled in a wide area of the Dzhiptyk River, the left tributary of the Ak-Buura River.
+Kozho-Kelen village is settled in a wide area of the Dzhiptyk River, which is the left tributary of the Ak-Buura River.
 At the upper border of the village, on the western bank of the river, fabulous orange rocks start to appear.
 The village of Kojo-Kelen itself has excellent potential for ethnographic tourism and has some home stays.
-Unique houses made of red and black clay blend beautifully with the surrounding landscape.
+Unique houses made of red and black clay blend beautifully in the surrounding landscape.

 Kozho-Kelen cave is located at the foot of the rocks or rather a pink grotto with an entrance called the Blue Grotto.
 The floor of this underground and a holy cave is two-thirds flooded by a blue reservoir with crystal clear water that flows down from the smooth ceiling.
 The underground lake is considered a sacred spring and many visitors come here to pray.

 Kozho-Kelen waterfall is situated 3 km from the village and has the height of 50 meters.
 There is amazing untouched nature near the waterfall and bizarre red rocks with junipers growing right along the steep walls.